AsciiDoc Basics

 Table Attributes and Options

-There are a lot of AsciiDoc table attributes, options, and specifiers.
+AsciiDoc has a lot of table attributes, options, and specifiers.
 For more examples and information, see the Asciidoctor table documentation.

 Additional Resources